OSAS/community-website/source/blog/2016-12-14-size-and-change.html.md

 The other axis, perhaps more significant, is how people in the group relate to each other.
 Individuals can have multiple identities at once, each of which is stronger or weaker.
-I can be part of a project and part of a company at the same time&mdash;and whether I consider myself an project foo developer who gets paid by company X, or a company X employee who happens to be working on project foo, is a very personal thing, depending on the depth of the relationships that I have with other members of the groups "project foo" and "company X."
+I can be part of a project and part of a company at the same time&mdash;and whether I consider myself a project foo developer who gets paid by company X, or a company X employee who happens to be working on project foo, is a very personal thing, depending on the depth of the relationships that I have with other members of the groups "project foo" and "company X."

 The relationships with group members will change over time, as group size changes.
-I started my developer career as a developer of the GIMP, spent over a year as the GIMP release manager, and organized multiple GIMP events, but over time I have drifted away as the project evolved, and some of the people I had close relationships with in the project
+I started my open source developer career as a developer of the GIMP, spent over a year as the GIMP release manager, and organized multiple GIMP events, but over time I have drifted away as the project evolved, and some of the people I had close relationships with in the project